-Coastal Path and into St. Oswald's Way.
-There is a well used footpath alongside the river Coquet and the A1068 to Amble.
+- Coastal Path and into St. Oswald's Way.
+There is a well-used footpath alongside the river Coquet and the A1068 to Amble.
 In addition, National Cycle Route 1 passes through the Parish and, apart from in the village itself, provides off road links to Alnmouth, Amble and beyond.
-Early engagement suggested some improvements to the public rights of way, and these have been included in the community actions.

-8.4 In accordance with national policy, policy W6 supports development that will improve and extend the existing rights of way network.
+Early engagement suggested some improvements to the public rights of way, and these have been included in the community actions. - 8.4 In accordance with national policy, policy W6 supports development that will improve and extend the existing rights of way network.
+Public Rights of Way in Northumberland are shown on the Definitive Map19.